D2klaas/Godot-4-HTTPManager/README.md

 most methods return self for method chaining

 * func add_get( name, value=null ) -> HTTPManagerJob:\
-  adds a GET field to the request\
+  _adds a GET field to the request\
   you can add fields with name of field an value of field\
   or a Dictionary containing fieldname:fieldvalue pairs\
-  add_get( "fieldname", "fieldvalue" ) or add_get( {"fieldname":"fieldvalue"} )
+  add_get( "fieldname", "fieldvalue" ) or add_get( {"fieldname":"fieldvalue"} )_

 * func add_post( name, value=null ) -> HTTPManagerJob:\
-  adds a POST field to the request\
+  _adds a POST field to the request\
   you can add fields with name of field an value of field\
   or a Dictionary containing fieldname:fieldvalue pairs\
-  add_get( "fieldname", "fieldvalue" ) or add_get( {"fieldname":"fieldvalue"} )
+  add_get( "fieldname", "fieldvalue" ) or add_get( {"fieldname":"fieldvalue"} )_

 * func add_post_file( name:String, filepath:String, mime:String="application/octet-stream" ) -> HTTPManagerJob\
-  adds a FILE(filepath) to the POST section(request body) with fieldname(name) and the mime-type(mime)\
+  _adds a FILE(filepath) to the POST section(request body) with fieldname(name) and the mime-type(mime)_

 * func add_post_buffer( name:String, buffer:PackedByteArray, mime:String="application/octet-stream" ) -> HTTPManagerJob\
-  adds a binary buffer(buffer) to the POST section(request body) with fieldname(name) and the mime-type(mime)\
+  _adds a binary buffer(buffer) to the POST section(request body) with fieldname(name) and the mime-type(mime)_

 * add_header( name, value=null ) -> HTTPManagerJob\
-  adds a HEADER to the request\
+  _adds a HEADER to the request\
   you can add headers with name of header an value of header\
   or a Dictionary containing headername:headervalue pairs\
   add_header( "headername", "headervalue" ) or add_header( {"headername":"headervalue"} )\
-  headers will be overwritten when set
+  headers will be overwritten when set_

 * auth_basic( name:String, password:String )\
-  adds auth basic credentials to the request header
+  _adds auth basic credentials to the request header_

 * cache( use_cache:bool=true ) -> HTTPManagerJob\
-  wether to use cache for this request or not\
+  _whether to use cache for this request or not\
-  caching must be enabled in manager to be used
+  caching must be enabled in manager to be used_

 * mime( mime:String ) -> HTTPManagerJob\
-  forces a specific mime-type to be used on decoding the response of the server
+  _forces a specific mime-type to be used on decoding the response of the server_

 * charset( charset:String ) -> HTTPManagerJob\
-  forces a specific charset to be used on decoding the response of the server\
+  _forces a specific charset to be used on decoding the response of the server\
-  only used when decoding text
+  only used when decoding text_

 * unsafe() -> HTTPManagerJob\
-  do not validate TLS\
+  _do not validate TLS\
-  this makes the call to https more unsafe as the certificate of the server will not be checkedß
+  this makes the call to https more unsafe as the certificate of the server will not be checked_

 * add_callback( callback = null ) -> HTTPManagerJob\
-  adds a callback that will be fired after completion
+  _adds a callback that will be fired after completion_

 * on_success( callback:Callable ) -> HTTPManagerJob\
-  adds callback to be fired when http-response-code succeeded with code 200 or 304
+  _adds callback to be fired when http-response-code succeeded with code 200 or 304_

 * on_success_set( object:Object, property:String ) -> HTTPManagerJob\
-  sets property of object with the result  of the call on success
+  _sets property of object with the result  of the call on success_

 * on_failure( callback:Callable ) -> HTTPManagerJob\
-  adds callback to be fired when http-response-code is not 200 or 304 or any connection error occured after all retries
+  _adds callback to be fired when http-response-code is not 200 or 304 or any connection error occured after all retries_

 * on_code( code:int, callback:Callable ) -> HTTPManagerJob\
-  adds callback to be fired when http-response-code is code
+  _adds callback to be fired when http-response-code is code_

 * on_result( result:int, callback:Callable ) -> HTTPManagerJob\
-  adds callback to be fired when connections result is result
+  _adds callback to be fired when connections result is result_

 * get( callback = null )\
-  send the job to the queue and start dispatching\
+  _send the job to the queue and start dispatching\
-  a callback can be added thats fires on completion (like add_callback) whether call is successful or not
+  a callback can be added thats fires on completion (like add_callback) whether call is successful or not_

 * download( filepath:String, callback = null )\
-  send the job to the queue and start dispatching\
+  _send the job to the queue and start dispatching\
   saves the response-body as file in filepath\
-  a callback can be added thats fires on completion (like add_callback) whether call is successful or not
+  a callback can be added thats fires on completion (like add_callback) whether call is successful or not_

 ## Result Object